 Returns INTEGER, a result code.
 The typical value is 0x0000, indicating a successful operation and it means an EVDISCCHAR event message is thrown by the smart BASIC runtime engine containing the results.
 A non-zero return value implies an EVDISCCHAR message is not thrown.
-Arguments: connHandle byVal nConnHandle AS INTEGER This is the connection handle as returned in the on-connect event for the connection on which the remote GATT server can be accessed.
-This is returned in the EVBLEMSG event message with msgld == 0 and msgCtx is the connection handle. byVal charUuidHandle AS INTEGER charUuidHandle Set this to 0 if you want to scan for any characteristic in the service, otherwise this value is generated either by BleHandleUuid16() or BleHandleUuid128() or BleHandleUuidSibling(). startAttrHandle byVal startAttrHandle AS INTEGER
+Arguments: Arguments: connHandle byVal nConnHandle AS INTEGER This is the connection handle as returned in the on-connect event for the connection on which the remote GATT server can be accessed.
+This is returned in the EVBLEMSG event message with msgld == 0 and msgCtx is the connection handle. charUuidHandle byVal charUuidHandle AS INTEGER